redis-stack/redis-stack-docs/docs/stack/get-started/om-clients/stack-node.md

 {{< highlight javascript >}}
-/* use the client to create a Repository just for Persons */ export const personRepository = client.fetchRepository(personSchema)
+/* use the client to create a Repository just for Persons */ export const personRepository = new Repository(personSchema, client)
 {{< / highlight >}}

 We're almost done with setting up our repository.
 But we still need to create an index or we won't be able to search.
 We do that by calling `.createIndex()`.
 If an index already exists and it's identical, this function won't do anything.
 If it's different, it'll drop it and create a new one.
 Add a call to `.createIndex()` to `person.js`: